kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 > **NOTE:** There must be only **one** Kyma Istio CR in a cluster.

-- If the CR does not exist already, you must create it with a specified `numTrustedProxies` value:
+- If the CR does not already exist, create it with the specified `numTrustedProxies` value:

 ```bash
 cat <<EOF | kubectl apply -f -